Graham Reid | | <1 min read

 The album version is so long (about 10 minutes) that it won't load onto Elsewhere so I've just found a You Tube clip of it which gives the flavour.

 With its drone and low mood in the backdrop it sounds like some eerie revision of the Doors' The End, but Thy's soaring vocal elevates it into the stratosphere.
-It appeared on the recent and much recommended compilation The Rough Guide to Psychedelic Cambodia last year alongside great voices from the Sixties.
+It appeared on the recent and much recommended compilation The Rough Guide to Psychedelic Cambodia of 2014 alongside great voices from the Sixties.
 (And the bonus disc with that collection was a whole Cambodian Space Project album).

 Just click the video -- there are no moving images -- and lie back.